Structural Results for High-Multiplicity Scheduling on Uniform Machines: Introduction

-\paragraph*{Related Work} Early works regarding high multiplicity scheduling usually considered single machine setting, e.\@{}g.\@{}~\cite{DBLP:journals/dam/GranotS93,ToshioHamada2010KJ00006158866,DBLP:journals/jacm/HochbaumS90,DBLP:journals/mp/HochbaumSS92,DBLP:journals/ior/HochbaumS91,Posner85,DBLP:journals/ior/Psaraftis80}.
-This is inter alia due to the fact that for multiple machines one cannot output the jobs assigned to a machine for each machine individually, as this would take $\Omega(m)$ space and hence $\Omega(m)$ time.
+\paragraph*{Related Work} Early works regarding high-multiplicity scheduling usually considered a single machine setting, e.\@{}g.\@{}~ \cite{DBLP:journals/dam/GranotS93,ToshioHamada2010KJ00006158866,DBLP:journals/ior/HochbaumS91,DBLP:journals/mp/HochbaumSS92,DBLP:journals/jacm/HochbaumS90,Posner85,DBLP:journals/ior/Psaraftis80}.
+This is inter alia due to the fact that for multiple machines, one cannot output the jobs assigned to a machine for each machine individually, as this would take $\Omega(m)$ space and hence $\Omega(m)$ time.
 So, in order to handle multiple machines, a compact output encoding has to be used, usually together with some statements that show that there is always a solution that can be encoded in such a compact way.
-An approach of this kind was used by \textcite{DBLP:journals/mor/McCormickSS01}. \textcite{DBLP:journals/mp/CliffordP01} showed in \citeyear{DBLP:journals/mp/CliffordP01} that for objective \Cmax{} there is always a solution where only $\min \sing{m, \tau 2^d}$ different job assignments occur, which allows a sufficiently compact encoding for \textsc{fpt}-algorithms with any parameter $\kappa$ where $\kappa \geq d$.
+An approach of this kind was used by \textcite{DBLP:journals/mor/McCormickSS01}. \textcite{DBLP:journals/mp/CliffordP01} showed in \citeyear{DBLP:journals/mp/CliffordP01} that for objective \Cmax{} on uniform machines there is always a solution where only $\min \sing{m, \tau 2^d}$ different job assignments occur, which allows a sufficiently compact encoding for \textsc{fpt}-algorithms with any parameter $\kappa$ where $\kappa \geq d$.
 This argument can easily be extended to the objectives \Cmin{} and \Cenvy{}.
 Interestingly, the same argument was independently rediscovered in \citeyear{DBLP:journals/orl/EisenbrandS06} by \textcite{DBLP:journals/orl/EisenbrandS06}.
-They used it to show that the so called \enquote{one dimensional Cutting Stock Problem}, a generalization of bin packing with a high multiplicity encoding of the items, is in \textsc{np}; this has been a long standing open question.
+They used it to show that the so called \enquote{one dimensional Cutting Stock Problem}, a variation of bin packing with a high-multiplicity encoding of the items, is in \textsc{np}; this has been a long standing open question. \textcite{DBLP:conf/soda/GoemansR14} proved that the one dimensional cutting stock problem can be solved in polynomial time for a fixed number $d$ of different item sizes, that is, the problem with parameter $d$ lies in \textsc{xp}.
+They also applied this result to high-multiplicity scheduling; in particular, they showed that with a compact encoding, Makespan Minimization on Uniform Machines with parameter $d + \tau$ lies in $\textsc{xp}$. \textcite{DBLP:conf/isaac/KouteckyZ20} showed that even when only the jobs are encoded in a compact way, Makespan Minimization on Uniform Machines is already \textsc{np}\hyp{}hard for 6 job types.
+Hence, there is no \textsc{fpt} algorithm with parameter $d$ for this problem unless $\textsc p = \textsc{np}$.